 The Awards of Excellence were established to recognize members who have made continuous and outstanding contributions to the field of additive manufacturing in the areas of Research, Education, or Standardization.

 Graduate and undergraduate students submitted abstracts and presented them in the Student Presentation Competition symposium for the 3 awards: 1st Place, 2nd Place, and 3rd Place.
 The student presentations were reviewed by a select panel of judges from the ICAM 2022 Scientific Organizing Committee.

 Student Presentation Competition

-Over 100 graduate and undergraduate students have submitted abstracts to participate in the student presentation competition to be held in conjunction with ASTM International Conference on Additive Manufacturing (ASTM ICAM) on Monday, October 31.
+Over 100 graduate and undergraduate students submitted abstracts to participate in the student presentation competition that was held in conjunction with ASTM International Conference on Additive Manufacturing (ASTM ICAM) on Monday, October 31.